Ormica-LLC/mbh/src/pages/index.md

     features:
       - title: Fast Cash
         subtitle: Get the cash you need now !
-        content: >-
+        content: >
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
-No job is too big or small!
+          I can buy your house for cold cash.
+My goal is to help you take the load off your back, provide a solution, and g
         actions:
           - label: See Writing Samples
             url: /faq